iinasofia/transcriptomics-R/README.md

 all(file.exists(salmon.files))

 # tximport
-# countsFromAbundance default is "no" just returns counts not TPM
+# countsFromAbundance default is "no" just returns counts not TPM (transcripts-per-million)
 # scaledTPM is TPM scaled up to library sizewhile lengthScaledTPM
 # lengthScaledTPM first multiplies TPM by feature length and then scales up to library size
 # Both are then quantities that are on the same scale as original counts,
     # except no longer correlated with feature length across samples.

+#gene level summary and salmon index building .. quantification file built using salmon as above, this generates an offset matrix for downstream gene-level differential analysis of count matrices
 txi <- tximport(salmon.files, type="salmon", tx2gene=tx2gene, ignoreTxVersion = TRUE, countsFromAbundance="lengthScaledTPM")
 names(txi)
 head(txi$counts, 3)
 write.csv(txi, file = "4-Output/geneSMART_tximport_matrix.csv")

 # prepare data
+#start by loading libraries
 library(edgeR)
 library(Homo.sapiens)